bradfordlemley/stated-library/README.md

 ```
 Notice that we used `visibleTodos$` as an input to create `appState$`.
 This demonstrates the power of `state$` observables composition.
 We could have used `todoLib.state$` and `visLib.state$` as inputs, but we contained the `visibleTodos$` logic in `state.js`.

-Also, notice that we added `addTodo` directly from the `todoLib`.
-We can do that because it was already bound using `bindMethods`, and we know it doesn't change.
-It is possible to put these methods on the `state$` using derived state and that might be the recommended approach.
-(TBD: add more discussion on this topic.)
+We added the `addTodo` function directly from `todoLib`.
+We can do that because it was already bound using `StatedLib.bindMethods`, and it is a static value.
+(It is possible for libraries to put methods on `state` which would allow `appData$` to be completely computed from `state` -- that might be developed as a best practice later on, but it's not necessary.)

-### Direct Injection
+### Direct Injection: `use` or `link`

-#### Functional Components
+`connect` provides observable as props via an HOC, but observables can also be used without an HOC -- by directly injecting the value into components' state.

+The **direct injection** method is different for stateful class components (which receive state via `setState`) vs functional components (which receive state via hooks).

+This **direct injection** method means there is no HOC, which also means that there's no container/presentational component.

+Again, both ways are valid...

+### Functional Components: `use`
 **`use`** is the direct injection mechanism for functional components.
 It creates a React hook that updates the component whenever the observable emits a new value.

 ```jsx